scramjetorg/scramjet/docs/data-stream.md

 ### dataStream.run() ⇄
 Consumes all stream items doing nothing.
 Resolves when the stream is ended.

+This is very convienient if you're looking to use up the stream in operations that work on each entry like `map`.
+This uncorks the stream and allows all preceding operations to be run at any speed.

+All the data of the current stream will be discarded.

+The function returns a promise that is resolved when the stream ends.

 **Kind**: instance method of [<code>DataStream</code>](#module_scramjet.DataStream)
 <a name="module_scramjet.DataStream+tap"></a>